 - 1/4 teaspoon cumin seeds, roasted

 - a few drops lemon juice

-- Remove fresh corn from the cob or use frozen corn.
-Boil them in just enough water to cover them for 3 minutes.
-Strain them.
-Put into a mixing bowl.
+- Remove fresh corn kernels from the cob (or use frozen corn).
+Add the corn to a pot and add just enough water to cover it.
+Boil for 3 minutes.
+Strain.
+Transfer the corn to a mixing bowl.

-- Add chopped tomatoes, chopped onions, grated carrot, chopped coriander leaves, chaat masala, salt, roasted cumin seeds, and a few drops of lemon juice.
+- Add chopped tomatoes, chopped onions, grated carrot, chopped coriander leaves, chaat masala, salt, roasted cumin seeds, and a few drops of lemon juice to the bowl.

-- Gently mix them.
-Spread roasted halved peanuts on top.
+- Gently mix.
+Spread roasted and halved peanuts on top.
 Sweet corn chaat is ready to eat!

-- Serve 2-3 table spoon of this yummy chaat in a bowl.
-Have the real fun of eating!
+- Serve 2–3 tablespoons of this yummy chaat in a bowl.
+Enjoy!

 © 2017 ShailaSheshadri

 ShailaSheshadri (author) from Bengaluru on September 01, 2017:

 Thanks for visiting.
 Chaat masala you will get in an Indian store in your area.
 Once you go there, I suggest, get Indian spice powders like garam masala powder, curry powder, rasam powder, sambar powder, biryani masala etc. You can make all types of Indian dishes using them.
 They are available in small packets.
 You can store them for years in a refrigerator.

 As chaat masala is the key ingredient for making chaats, I recommend to use it for this recipe.
 However, if you don't get the masala nearby, you can do this recipe by adding a bit of cumin powder.
 Omit adding cumin seeds.
 Still, this dish tastes awesome! but will have a different flavor.

 Mary Wickison from Brazil on September 01, 2017: